 The course does not deviate from the North Downs Way National Trail until the final half a mile to the finish.
 The course is marked by North Downs Way signposts which come in different forms but all carrying the acorn symbol of the national trail.

-In addition to the fixed markers as above, the course will also be marked with red & white tape and Centurion marker arrows.
+In addition to the fixed markers as above, the course will also be marked with Centurion marker arrows and pink ribbons.
 There are a number of road crossings to negotiate, some of them are extremely busy and will NOT be marshalled.
 It is the responsibility of the runner to negotiate all road crossings safely.